Atakamoto/LOL-Esports_WL_Classification/README.md

   frameborder="0"
 ></iframe>

-Here is a histogram of the results of the permutation test.
+Below is a histogram illustrating the results of the permutation test.

 <iframe
   src="assets/LeagueTVD.html"